chrismarquezz/classlink-integration-demo/BEST_PRACTICES.md

 **Practice:** Each AWS Lambda function is assigned an IAM execution role with the minimum permissions necessary for it to function.
 For example:

 * The `classlink-data-ingestion` function is granted write access to DynamoDB and read access to Secrets Manager, but nothing more.
-* The `classlink-get-data` function is only granted read-only access to DynamoDB.
+* The `get-user-specific-data` function is only granted read-only access to DynamoDB.

 **Benefit:** If a function were ever to be compromised, this principle limits the potential damage.
 The compromised function could not access or modify other unrelated AWS resources.

+### 3. Secure API Gateway with JWT Authorizer

+**Practice:** The data-serving API endpoint is protected by an **API Gateway JWT Authorizer**.
+This authorizer is configured to trust our AWS Cognito User Pool.

+**Benefit:** This ensures that only authenticated users with a valid, unexpired ID Token from a successful login can access the backend data API.
+Any unauthenticated requests are rejected at the gateway level before they can even reach our Lambda function, providing a robust and standard layer of security.

-### 3. Separation of Concerns
+### 4. Separation of Concerns

 **Practice:** The application is architecturally separated into a distinct backend (AWS services) and frontend (React SPA).
 The frontend never communicates directly with the database.

 **Benefit:** This prevents any direct exposure of the database to the public internet.
 All data access must go through the controlled, secure API Gateway endpoint, which provides a single point of entry that can be monitored and secured.

-### 4. Use of Environment Variables on the Frontend
+### 5. Use of Environment Variables on the Frontend

 **Practice:** The frontend React application uses a `.env` file to store its configuration, such as the backend API URL.
 This file is included in `.gitignore`.

-**Benefit:** This prevents environment-specific details from being hardcoded into the application, making it easy to point the frontend to different backend environments (e.g., development, staging, production) without changing the source code.
+**Benefit:** This prevents environment-specific details from being hardcoded into the application, making it easy to point the frontend to different backend environments without changing the source code.

 ---